Highly Uniform Thermally Undercut Silicon Photonic Devices in a 300 mm CMOS Foundry Process: Introduction

 In this work, we address the challenge of thermal management and energy reduction by introducing a selective thermal substrate undercut technique across a range of key silicon photonic devices, including microdisk modulators, microring \& racetrack modulators, and linear thermo-optic phase shifters in MZIs.
 These devices, widely used for modulation, wavelength multiplexing, and switching, all rely on thermal tuning for stable operation \cite{padmaraju2014resolving}.
 By selectively removing the substrate material beneath the waveguides and resonators, the thermal undercut creates a region of enhanced thermal isolation, which significantly reduces the power required for thermo-optic tuning.
 This approach improves thermal efficiency while maintaining the performance and compactness of the devices.
 Previous demonstrations of thermal undercut show ample improvements in thermo-optic tuning efficiency, however these demonstrations have the disadvantages of requiring backside etching \cite{cunningham2010highly}, low-volume electron-beam lithography \cite{dong2010thermally, sun2010submilliwatt}, or not achieving full release from the substrate \cite{fang2011ultralow}.
 Recent foundry-supported thermal undercut demonstrations yield moderate improvement factors, limited by the sealing of the undercut \cite{giewont2019300, fang2024comparison}.
 Substrate undercut has also been applied to other contexts, including enabling integrated photonic MEMS \cite{jo2022wafer}.

 Resonant modulators, which are crucial for high-speed modulation in DWDM systems due to their inherent wavelength selectivity, benefit from reduced tuning power with the thermal undercut technique.
 We apply the wafer-scale thermal undercut to microring modulators, racetrack-style ring modulators, and state-of-the-art vertical junction microdisk modulators.
 Our experimental results demonstrate significant gains in tuning efficiency, achieving almost a 5$\times$ improvement for the microdisk modulators, while maintaining CMOS-compatible drive voltages.
 Linear thermo-optic phase shifters in MZIs, crucial for interleaving, switching, and routing in photonic networks, exhibit even greater reductions in power consumption, with over 40$\times$ improvement in tuning efficiency with optimized trench geometries.
+We show large-scale uniformity in performance for each device type, exhibiting the robustness of the substrate removal process across full 300 mm wafers.
 Furthermore, we demonstrate the capability of arbitrarily defined undercut openings, providing room for future improvement in all designs with optimized opening geometry.